There is so much to consider when it comes to thinking about your home.

 1. Frequent Repair Costs

-It is common for a heater to eventually need a new belt or a little TLC once a year to make sure everything is running properly, but a well-maintained heater should work without much fixing along the way.
+It is common for a heater to eventually need a new belt or a little attention once a year to make sure everything is running properly, but a well-maintained heater should work without much repairing along the way.
 A few signs that your system may be in need of replacing are below:

 - needing numerous visits during the same heating season;